-The split-testing function enables you to test several different variables within your campaigns, such as subject lines, friendly from names, content and even your email from address.
-Each version of your campaign is analysed to determine which is performing the best and the balance of your emails are sent using that version.
-This allows you to test and maximise your campaign using the best performing content.
+Each version of your split test campaign is analysed to determine which is performing the best.
+The remaining balance of your contacts for the send are then sent that winning version.
+This allows you to test and maximise your campaign performance using the best performing variables.

-You're able to choose the metric with which a split test winner is judged - opens, clicks and ROI.
-To be able to choose the ROI metric, however, you'll need to already have ROI tracking set up for your account.
+You're able to choose the metric by which a split test winner is judged - opens, clicks or ROI.

 Before you start

 You should be familiar with the basics of creating and sending email campaigns before making use of split testing.

 Split test settings are configured during the Create step of the campaign building process.

 Go to Campaigns > Email and either select NEW CAMPAIGN to create a brand new email campaign, or select a campaign name to edit an existing campaign.
 If you choose to edit an existing campaign, it may open on the Content step of the campaign creation process.
 Select Create from the breadcrumb menu in the top right to configure your split test settings.

 In the Split test settings side panel, toggle the split test features you want to use to ENABLE.

 Friendly name - Find out which from name your contacts are most responsive to.

 Creative - Identify the most effective design or content for your campaign.